Quantum Field Theories on Algebraic Curves. I. Additive bosons: Introduction

-The vector $\Omega_{X}$ is given by an explicit formula (see Theorem \ref{additive theorem}), which encodes all ``correlation functions of the quantum field theory of additive bosons'' on an algebraic curve $X$.
-The reciprocity law for the differentials of the second kind with zero $a$-periods, proved in Lemma \ref{reciprocity}, plays a fundamental role of ensuring compatibility of the system \eqref{system-1}.
-The additive Ward identities \eqref{AWI} are also compatible with the generalized residue theorem.
-Namely, since $[\rho(x),\rho(y)]=c_{X}(x,y)\bm{I}$ for $x,y\in\A_{X}$, where $\bm{I}$ is the identity operator in $\cF_{X}$, we get from \eqref{AWI} that for $a_{1}, a_{2}\in\mathcal{A}(X,D)$,
+The vector $\Omega_{X}$ is given by an explicit formula (see Theorem \ref{additive theorem}), which encodes the analogues of all correlation functions of quantum additive bosons on $X$.
+The compatibility of the system \eqref{system-1} is based on the reciprocity law (proved in Lemma \ref{reciprocity}) for the differentials of the second kind with zero $a$-periods.